marcpaterno/pycalceff/README.md

 The mathematical theory and derivation of the formulas can be found in [Fermilab Technical Memo 2286-cd](https://lss.fnal.gov/archive/test-tm/2000/fermilab-tm-2286-cd.pdf).
 If you use this software for published work, please cite this note.

+The default algorithm for finding the shortest interval is based on Hyndman, R. J. (1996). *Computing and graphing highest density regions*, The American Statistician, 50(2), 120-126.

 ## Installation

 ### From PyPI